The Clear Edge

 This keeps systematic thinking sharp.
 Prevents drift back to tactical mode.

-From Thinking Skill to Operational Capability
+From Systematic Thinking Skill to Operational Capability in B2B Service Firms

 Operators at $150K have:

-• The tactical skills (anyone can learn individual moves)
+• The tactical skills (anyone can learn individual moves).

-• The systematic thinking to scale them (this is the multiplier)
+• The systematic thinking to scale them (this is the multiplier).

 That’s why thinking shift matters.
 Tactics get you to $80K.
 Systems get you past $150K.

-FAQ: Systematic Thinking Training System
+FAQ: Systematic Thinking Training System for $50K–$100K Founder-Operators

 Q: How does systematic thinking help $50K–$100K founder-operators break their revenue ceiling without adding more tactics?